Now here is a surprise! The UK public’s trust in business has jumped and is at its highest level since 2003.

 Every year, the IBE produces two briefings which encapsulate the business ethics landscape – one looks at the ethical lapses we have captured in our media monitoring and the other summarises the surveys which will be of interest to anyone working in the field of corporate responsibility.

-As the head the research function at the Institute; this involves interpreting survey work and overseeing the comparative work the IBE does for organisations who ask for comparative work to be done on aspects of their ethics policies.
+Simon advises the research function at the Institute; lending his vast experience and knowledge to help us deliver quality work for organisations who ask for comparative work to be done on aspects of their ethics policies.

 Simon has worked in the paper industry and run the UK arm of an international association focusing on Anglo-North American relations.